Heavy .38 Special +P Ammo

-Item 20A/20 is the terrific SOFT lead semi wad cutter hollow cavity bullet, however we've added a gas check to stop the leading that this load typically causes with other manufacturers version of this bullet.
+Item 20A/20 is the terrific SOFT lead semi-wadcutter hollow cavity bullet; however, we've added a gas check to stop the leading that this load typically causes with other manufacturers' versions of this bullet.

-The tactical reload: Short (2 to 2.5 inch) barreled revolvers have short ejectors.
-Those short ejectors typically used on 2 inch to 2.5 inch barreled revolvers are not long enough to fully eject 357 magnum brass.
+Short (2 to 2.5-inch) barreled revolvers have short ejectors.
+Those short ejectors typically used on 2-inch to 2.5-inch barreled revolvers are not long enough to fully eject 357 Magnum brass.
 So if you are forced into a situation where you need to reload your weapon under fire, you will find yourself picking your fired/empty 357 brass out of the cylinder one at a time - this is very bad.
-On the other hand, 38SPL brass is shorter than 357 brass and those short ejectors will often fully eject 38SPL brass.
-We have experimented a great deal with short barreled revolvers and have found that 38SPL brass normally offers an advantage if you need to reload your "snub nose" revolver, in a hurry.
+On the other hand, 38SPL brass is shorter than 357 brass, and those short ejectors will often fully eject 38SPL brass.
+We have experimented a great deal with short-barreled revolvers and have found that 38SPL brass normally offers an advantage if you need to reload your "snub nose" revolver in a hurry.

 Item 20A - Exterior Ballistics Charts for several different Muzzle Velocities

 Muzzle Velocity @ 1500 fps for Item 20A

 Muzzle Velocity @ 1400 fps for Item 20A

 Muzzle Velocity @ 1300 fps for Item 20A

 Muzzle Velocity @ 1200 fps for Item 20A